nxproject/workspace/readmes/README_D_DATASETS.md

 ## System datasets

 The system has a variety of datasets that hold system information.
-These dataset names atrart with an undescrore ***_***.
+These dataset names start with an undescrore ***_***.

 You can modify all system datasets however you should not delete any fields that were previously defined as this may lead to unexpected behaviors.